Cracker (food): History

 Modern crackers are the end product of what started as a convenience food for soldiers and sailors, recorded as far back as 1190.
-Known as hard tack or ship's biscuit, they were made out of a mixture of grain and/or legume flour and water, shaped into tablets, then baked until brick hard.
+Known as Hardtack or ship's biscuit, they were made out of a mixture of grain and/or legume flour and water, shaped into tablets, then baked until brick hard.
 The low moisture content allowed these tablets to be stored for long periods of time with no loss of nutritional value.
 Mixed with coffee, soup, or even sea water, the hard biscuits could be softened before consuming.
 They were an important part of a British sailor's diet until the introduction of canned food in the 1800s, although the product remained a staple for soldiers during the American Civil War.
 Not having ready access to wheat, Confederate soldiers made a similar item using ground corn, known as “corn dodgers” or “Johnny cakes".

 In 1836, Jonathan Dodgson Carr, who owned a mill and bakery in Carlisle, England, began milling wheat for his Table Water biscuits.
 Made of flour and water, the recipe was derived directly from hard tack, but rolled much thinner.
 As a thin, crisp cracker, water biscuits were more palatable than hard tack but still suitable for long-term storage by sailors and travelers.